ArtemTK155/PAWB-FirstProject/README.md

 ```

-Back-end is served on port 4000
+### Back-end is served on port 4000

 To generate some data in the database use a get request to

 ```
 http://localhost:4000/empresas/data
 ```
+### MongoDB

-To access adminMongo to see data in database go to
+To access adminMongo to see data in the database go to

 ```
 http://localhost:1234/app/connection_list